YiYiXia/Data-Structure-Course-Code/README.md

 # Data-Structure-Course-Code
-Some code for Data Structure courweibingibinGu.
+Some code for Data Structure course of Weibin Gu.

 This site contain some example and homework codes.